William Ruto: Personal life

 Ruto is married to Rachel Chebet.
-The young couple first lived in Dagoretti where they had their first child.
+They first lived in Dagoretti, where they had their first child.
 They were married in 1991 at the Africa Inland Church.
+They currently have six children.

-He is an evangelical Christian and a member of the Africa Inland Church.
+Ruto is an evangelical Christian and a member of the Africa Inland Church.

-He owns a considerable chicken farm in his home village of Sugoi, which was originally inspired by his stint as a chicken seller/hawker on the Nairobi-Eldoret-Malaba highway.
-Ruto and his wife build a chapel in their compound at their residence in the Karen suburb of Nairobi.
+Ruto owns a chicken farm in his home village of Sugoi, which was originally inspired by his stint as a chicken hawker on the Nairobi-Eldoret-Malaba highway.
+Ruto and his wife built a chapel in their compound at their residence in the Karen suburb of Nairobi.